pmundkur/sail-riscv/CODE_STYLE.md

-- All instructions should be built as part of both the RV32 and RV64 models so as to provide a path to supporting mutable MXL/SXL/UXL; if necessary, constructs like `assert(xlen == 32)` at the start of the body can be used to suppress any type errors that arise as a result
+- All instructions should be built as part of both the RV32 and RV64 models so as to provide a path to supporting mutable MXL/SXL/UXL; if necessary, constructs like `assert(mxlen == 32)` at the start of the body can be used to suppress any type errors that arise as a result

-- Avoid the use of hard-coded constants like 32 even if the instruction is RV32-specific, instead favouring `xlen` or a computed constant to more clearly express the underlying intent
+- Avoid the use of hard-coded constants like 32 even if the instruction is RV32-specific, instead favouring `mxlen` or a computed constant to more clearly express the underlying intent

 - Local variables should be made immutable whenever possible, but short